 P.S.
 Reader, I still have that book.
 The coffee stains have faded and the pages have flattened over the years, but the memories are as fresh as yesterday!

-Every line of Brande’s book could be its own tip on a coffee mug.
-Every sentence is motivational while realistic.
-She doesn’t promise you’ll write a best seller; she reminds you that you can write, despite every obstacle that can be thrown in your path.
+I take notes when I read, and I found myself highlighting everything.
+Nearly every line of Brande’s could be a tip on a coffee mug.
+Every sentence is motivational while also realistic.
+She doesn’t promise you’ll write a best seller; she reminds you that you can write, despite every obstacle thrown in your path.
 It takes dedication and a willingness to do something for your own good.

-I read this in 2018 and the best single piece of advice I have been able to follow is to get up a bit earlier and start writing.
-Typically the first half an hour is grumbled and garbled as I struggle to wake up, but the second half an hour is productive.
-In the last two years, I was able to accomplish two major writing goals: to move my previous blog’s posts into Word documents to save them and to begin an adaptation of a novel into a film.
+In the last two years, I was able to accomplish two major writing goals: to move my previous blog’s posts into Word documents to save them, and to begin an adaptation of a novel into a film.

-What I want to share about this book is that Brande has actionable suggestions and useful advice, and I would recommend every writer read this book and pick just one tip to work on over a year.
+What I want to tell readers about this book is that Brande has actionable suggestions and useful advice.
+I recommend every writer read this book and choose one tip to work on over a few weeks.
+If it doesn’t work, try a different one.
+If nothing else, you’ll come away feeling good, and it’ll last a while, so take advantage of it to get some words down!

 This book weaves through time and history, and as a reader, I wanted certain connections to happen, but they never did.
 While it was frustrating, I also constantly reminded myself that most of the connections that happen in many stories are a type of wish fulfillment; this story never lets you forget that it isn’t really how life is.